Make Believe Stories: Editions

 The books were published in four different versions, all by Grosset & Dunlap.
 All 12 books were assumedly published in each of the four versions (as the series was published in its entirety in the original red cover version), so you can collect an entire set in 1 of the 4 versions.

 The original version was shorter than most Grosset & Dunlap books, and had a red cover and blank white endpapers.
 Books 1 through about book 9 were printed with the same cover image on the book and dust jacket.
 Eventually around the 9th book, individual pictures were made for the remaining books.

-The second version retained the same shortened book size, but changed to a gray cover vice red, with same cover images.
+The second version retained the same shortened book size, but changed to a gray cover vice red, with the same cover images.
 And the endpapers changed to a pictorial, shown below.

 The 3rd version changed to a thinner paper, so the entire book became thinner.
 The book height was slightly larger, and the book covers were changed completely.
 A selection of colors like blue, yellow and gray were used on this version, and the 4th.
 The dust jacket retained the original artwork, but added a larger band of white on the top and bottom.

 The 4th version was thin, like the 3rd, but the height was increased (now larger than other G & D books).
-The dust jacket retained the original dust jacket art, but not at the same relation to cover size as the original sizes did.
+The dust jacket retained the original dust jacket art, but not in the same relation to cover size as the original sizes did.